-With custom pricing, the Enterprise plan adds priority support and a dedicated account manager from OpenPhone.
+The Enterprise plan is quote-based and you’ll need to contact OpenPhone’s Sales to get pricing.
+It adds priority support and a dedicated account manager from OpenPhone.

 This plan works best for large companies with advanced phone system needs–such as those with many locations, departments, and users, or those with exceptionally high call volumes.